 Death looked long and hard at the board.
 The abbot waited to see what long-term, devious strategies were being evolved.
 Then his opponent tapped a piece with a bony finger.
 "Remind me again," he said, "how the little horse-shaped ones move."

 , or some other supernatural entity, usually with some dire consequence if the human loses.

 , with examples dating back to Greek myths of the 5th century BC - Apollo had at least one musical duel, the Muses had another musical contest, and Athena had a weaving contest with Arachne (the details vary between different versions, but the end result is that Arachne was turned into a spider).
 Note that the Greek Gods were prone to throwing tantrums if they were beaten and cursing the mortals for it - having the supernatural entity take a defeat on the chin was a rarity.

 .
-See also The Problem with Fighting Death.
+See also The Problem with Fighting Death

 where the pieces are humans and captured pieces are sometimes killed.

 As a Death Trope, all Spoilers will be unmarked ahead.
 Beware.

-The Marvel Comics cosmic villain, The Grandmaster, is obsessed with games, especially using humans as pawns.
+- The Marvel Comics cosmic villain, The Grandmaster, is obsessed with games, especially using humans as pawns.
 In one occasion, he challenged Death herself, in order to get back his dead brother.
 He won, but had to die in his place.
 This turned out, however, to be part of his larger Thanatos Gambit.

 - In Top 10 spin-off Smax, there is actually a specific Death responsible for playing chess with "wily peasants".
 His name is Lionel.
 Naturally, he even looks like the Grim Reaper in The Seventh Seal.
 Just as naturally, he isn't very good at chess (that's why the peasants always win).

 - In Grant Morrison's Seaguy, the eponymous hero plays chess with a none-too-clever, black-white colorblind Death.
 Just to clarify, being color blind means that you can't distinguish between two colors, usually red and green.
 It does not mean that you can't see "in color."
 Thus, black-white color blindness means you can't tell if something's black or white.
 You can see other colors just fine.
 You can also see the black and white objects just fine, you just can't tell if they are black or white.

 - The Brazilian comic book Turma da Mônica Jovem (Teenage Monica's Gang) plays with this trope on edition 40.
 Cebolinha (Jimmy Five) brags about being an online chess master, but fails miserably to win a single match when playing on a real chessboard.
 He buys an old chessboard in a local store run by a strange sexy girl.
 She lets him take it for free, as long as he plays a match against her some day.
 He agrees and seeks to learns the rules of chess.
 He eventually becomes an expert player, and even wins a local chess contest.
 Later in the story, he meets the strange girl again, and she reveals to be no other than Death herself.
 She reminds Cebolinha of his earlier promise, and they start a match.
 The pieces come to life, portrayed by Bug-A-Boo, Bubbly and other in-universe characters - culminating with the Queen portrayed by Monica - Jimmy's (not so) secret passion.
 As he begins to fall short of pieces, he commands the King to come out of his castled position and attack.
 He partially succeeds until he finds himself at the verge of sacrificing the Queen in order to win the match.
 He refuses to do so, claiming that he loves her too much to endure her loss.
 The Queen retorts that she is not actually Monica, that it was him who brought her to life - and that the Queen's role is to protect the King, not the contrary.
 He ignores her and advances anyway.
 The Death, impressed by his love and determination, quits the match by dropping her King.
 She then greets Jimy for being so determined and pure-hearted, stating that many great leaders along human History (such as Napolean Bonaparte) were skilled chess players.

 - In the 2011 short film Dave Vs. Death, David Kane dies, and in the void between life and the afterlife he propositions Death for a game of chess.
 The rules dictate that for every piece David loses, one of his loved ones will die.
 By the end it's revealed as a Xanatos Gambit on David's part: all his friends were plotting behind his back, so if he beat Death then he would regain life, but if he lost, then he would take all his false friends with him to the grave.
 Death doesn't like the fact that Dave cheated to win and starts a new game, although Dave's "friends" are still dead.
 Death is played by Julian Richings, who had earlier portrayed Death in Supernatural.

-In Thomas Bontly's Celestial Chess, the monk Gervaise played conventional chess against Satan and won the first two matches.
+- In Thomas Bontly's Celestial Chess, the monk Gervaise played conventional chess against Satan and won the first two matches.
 Unfortunately, he then played the eponymous game in a Deal with the Devil.
 The twist is that Satan's pieces were indicated by planetary or stellar bodies in this variation; Gervaise knew enough astronomy that he thought he could predict all the possible responses to any given move.
 He didn't expect a supernova...